 Note that we are not baking with ground ginger or cinnamon, or adding any warm spices to the dough.
 This cookie is all about the flavour of molasses and by eliminating the typical spices that we use in gingerbread cookie cut-outs and crystallized ginger cookies, we are giving the chance for the molasses to shine through.

-- use the correct amount of chemical leavener: in this recipe, we use baking soda, not baking powder, and we use a lot of it to achieve the right flavour, browning, and cracked finish
+- use the correct type and amount of chemical leavener: in this recipe, we use baking soda, not baking powder, and we use a lot of it to achieve the right flavour, browning, and cracked finish

 - roll the cookies in turbinado sugar, which adds a coarse crunch to the outside of the cookie and a little sparkle.